 Name your fear let it come to the surface.
 A good idea is to buy a 'fear journal,' where you write down your fear along with the following:

 Use your journal to record your thoughts and feelings as you start to face-up to your fear.
-Set yourself small goals and tick off as you go along.
+Set yourself small goals and tick them off as you go.
 The journal will help you to track your progress and will give you the motivation to push hard and achieve your main goal, which is, to overcome your fear!

 Time to take control!
 Often, when we fear something we try to distance ourselves from it as much as we can.
 We stay fearful because we never expose ourselves to it.
 So, those small goals that you're setting yourself need to involve you exposing yourself to the fear, a little bit at a time.

-For example, if you've got a phobia of heights, you might want to set yourself the goal of travelling to the second floor of a building and peering out of the window.
-As you start to gain confidence and start taking control, set harder challenges and move up those floors!
+If you have acrophobia, you might want to set yourself the goal of travelling to the second floor of a building and peering out of the window.
+As you gain confidence and start taking control, set harder challenges and move up those floors!